kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 type LabelSelectorOperator string

 type MatchLabelSelector struct {
-  // MatchLabelKey is used to lookup value from the incoming pod labels,
+  // Key is used to lookup value from the incoming pod labels,
   // and that key-value label is merged with `LabelSelector`.
   // Key that doesn't exist in the incoming pod labels will be ignored.
-  MatchLabelKey  string
+  Key  string
-  // Operator defines how key-value, fetched via the above `MatchLabelKeys`, is merged into LabelSelector.
+  // Operator defines how key-value, fetched via the above `Keys`, is merged into LabelSelector.
   // If Operator is `In`, `key in (value)` is merged with LabelSelector.
   // If Operator is `NotIn`, `key notin (value)` is merged with LabelSelector.
   //